wentin/underlineJS/README.md

 ##### Dec 4, 2014
 * add approach 2, one single canvas for each element.

-##### Dec 9, 2014
+##### Dec 10, 2014
 * finish finding descenderline with svg/js
+* finish String class to draw underline with guitar string animation, not merged yet.
 * start guitar string animation!
-Can you imagine this happen to your text underline! [http://www.google.com/logos/2011/lespaul.html](http://www.google.com/logos/2011/lespaul.html)
+Can you imagine this happen to your text underline! [http://wentin.github.io/underlineJS/stringAnimation/](http://wentin.github.io/underlineJS/stringAnimation/)

 ## To do list